 Electric guns are the most commonly used guns on airsoft fields around the world.
 Electric airsoft guns typically come with a battery charger and a rechargeable battery.
 Most electric airsoft guns have selective fire capabilities, in which the gun can switch between full auto, semiautomatic, and single fire modes.

-There are two staples on the airsoft field -- pistols and rifles.
+There are two staples on the airsoft field and many companies manufacture with these styles in mind -- pistols and rifles.
 When it comes to gas guns, you'll often find there are more pistols than there are rifles.
-However, when it comes to electric guns, there are usually more rifles than there are pistols.
+However, when it comes to electric guns, there are usually more rifles than there are electric airsoft pistols

 As you're making a choice of using either a rifle or a pistol (or both), you need to consider four things: